 - A Physics teacher was explaining to her class that our eyes can live even after our death.
 She told them that by donating our eyes after we die, one pair of our eyes can give vision to two corneal blind people.
 Eye donors may belong to any sex or age group.
-Eye banks have been established for this purpose, where we can pledge to donate our eyes after our death. - (a) What function does the cornea serve in the eye? - (b) Can people who have been using spectacles or those who have been operated for cataract donate their eyes?

-- (c) Most people can donate their eyes.
+Eye banks have been established for this purpose, where we can pledge to donate our eyes after our death. - (a) What function does the cornea serve in the eye? - (b) Can people who have been using spectacles or those who have been operated for cataract donate their eyes? - (c) Most people can donate their eyes.
 Why is such a pledge necessary? - Ans. (a) The cornea acts as the eye's outermost lens.
 It functions like a window that controls and focuses the entry of light into the eye. - (b) Yes, they can. - (c) We should all donate our eyes, unless advised against it by a doctor, because it does not cost anything to us or hurt us.
 But it can change the lives of two individuals.
 The pledge is necessary because the eyes are removed from our body after we die and then implanted in two corneal blind people.
 The pledge is signed in the presence of next of kin, who will be in charge of our body after we die. - 2.
 Harry and Sejal are friends studying together in Class V. While Sejal can read a book keeping it at a normal distance of about 25 cm, Harry has to keep the book at about 50 cm from her eyes.
 Harry feels it is a natural defect of her eyes, which cannot be corrected.
 But, Sejal is smarter.
 She tells him that medical science is advanced and there must be treatment for this problem.
-The doctor, on checking, prescribes spectacles of suitable power to Harry and his vision becomes normal with these glasses. - (a) What defect was there in Harry's vision? - (b) What could be the causes of this defect? - (c) Calculate nature and power of the lens prescribed by the doctor.
-Assume that Harry can read the book from a distance of 25 cm, which he could do from a distance of 50 cm without glasses. - (d) What are the values displayed by Sejal? - Ans. (a) Harry can't see nearby things clearly, so he suffers from hypermetropia. - (b) Decrease in size of eyeball or increase in focal length of eye lens - (c) Harry would need convex lens to correct his vision.
+The doctor, on checking, prescribes spectacles of suitable power to Harry and his vision becomes normal with these glasses.

+- (a) What defect was there in Harry's vision? - (b) What could be the causes of this defect? - (c) Calculate nature and power of the lens prescribed by the doctor.
+Assume that Harry can read the book from a distance of 25 cm, which he could do from a distance of 50 cm without glasses. - (d) What are the skills/life skills displayed by Sejal? - Ans. (a) Harry can't see nearby things clearly, so he suffers from hypermetropia. - (b) Decrease in size of eyeball or increase in focal length of eye lens - (c) Harry would need convex lens to correct his vision.
 Using lens formula,

-$$\frac{1}{f} = \frac{-1}{25} - \frac{1}{(-50)} = \frac{1}{50}$$ $$f = 50 \text{ cm} = 0.5 \text{ m}$$ had some yellow cellophane paper with her in her crafts box.
-She suggested to her father that they should use this paper in the car's headlight before setting out.
+$$\frac{1}{f} = \frac{-1}{25} - \frac{1}{(-50)} = \frac{1}{50}$$

+Or f = 50 cm = 0.5 m

-Power = $$\frac{1}{f} = \frac{1}{0.5 \text{ m}} \text{ m} = + 2 \text{ D}$$ day because much of normal white light will get scattered by water droplets in the atmosphere.
-The yellow light has longer wavelength, does not get scattered as much and is visible from a longer distance.
+Power = $$\frac{1}{f} = \frac{1}{0.5 \text{ m}} \text{ m} = + 2 \text{ D}$$